 Peter Beattie: the former Queensland Labor premier became a paid Sky News commentator.
 Indeed, it is a gig he's had since 2015 and is front and centre on his Linkedin profile.

-Cory Bernardi: the former renegade right wing Liberal was given his own Friday night show on Sky News after leaving Parliament, which is also delivered by Podcast.
+Cory Bernardi: the former renegade right wing Liberal was given his own Friday night show on Sky News after leaving Parliament, which was also delivered by Podcast.

-Bronwyn Bishop: former federal Liberal minister and speaker is now a paid Sky News commentator.
-Turns 81 on October 19 2023 and this is her last major gig in a long political career.
+Bronwyn Bishop: former federal Liberal minister and speaker lost her preselection and became a paid Sky News commentator.
+Turned 82 on October 19 2024 and this was the last major gig in a long political career.

 David Blunkett: the former British Labour MP resigned as home secretary in 2004 after The News of The World hacked his phone and revealed he was having an affair.
 Received an undisclosed settlement in 2011.

-Peter Costello: Former federal treasurer and deputy Liberal Party leader in Australia who was paid to write columns for the Murdoch tabloids before giving them up when he joined the Nine board in 2013 and later became chairman from 2016.
+Peter Costello: Former federal treasurer and deputy Liberal Party leader in Australia who was paid to write columns for the Murdoch tabloids before giving them up when he joined the Nine board in 2013 and later became chairman from 2016, a role he held until 2024.

 Alexander Downer: John Howard's long-serving Foreign Minister is often interviewed by his former staffer Chris Kenny on Sky News, although that may be unpaid.
 However, he was paid for his early columns in The Advertiser after the Howard Government was defeated in 2014, such as this 2014 effort on homelessness.
 Has spent much of the past decade in London but has recently returned to Adelaide and may be looking for another paid Murdoch gig.